We earn commissions from brands listed on this site, which influences how listings are presented.

 Bank of America® Business Advantage Customized Cash Rewards Review

 Bank of America is one of the largest banks in the United States, offering a wide range of financial products for individuals and businesses.
-One of its top offerings is the Business Advantage Customized Cash Rewards credit card.
-Standout features include a cash back rate of 3% on a custom spending category, a $300 statement credit bonus, and 0% purchase APR for the initial nine billing cycles—all with no annual fee.
+One of our partner's top offerings is the Business Advantage Customized Cash Rewards credit card.
+Standout features include a cash back rate of 3% on a custom spending category, a $300 statement credit offer, and a 0% introductory APR period.

 bank-of-america-business-advantage-customized-cash-rewards-mastercard-credit-card